 5 Free Things to do in Long Beach, CA

 While beautiful Orange County to the south and L.A. beach towns to the north tend to get all the attention, there is plenty of fun to be found in Long Beach.
+I had the opportunity to live a 5 minute walk from the beach.
+During my short 6 month stint in the city, I enjoyed daily walks or jogs along the beautiful beachfront path.
 The coastal city is known for its’ many waterfront attractions, most notably The Queen Mary, The Aquarium of the Pacific, The Catalina Express, and many cruises including whale watching excursions.
 While these attractions are quite pricey, there are several ways to enjoy the beautiful scenery without spending a dime.
-Below are the top 5 free things to do in Long Beach.
+Check out my guide to the best free things to do.

 1. Bike the Shoreline Pedestrian Path

 This 3 mile long walking/biking path is a perfect place to get in a decent workout, a little vitamin D, and fresh ocean air.
 The route runs a scenic course from Alamitos Beach to Shoreline Village.
 While you work up a sweat, you will take in incredible views.
 Great views of the Queen Mary and the artificial islands along the way.
 The ride is flat and fast making it perfect even for beginners.
 The 6 miles will fly by as you enjoy the scenery.
-The nice thing about this path is that there is a separate walking and biking path.
-Overall, while not as scenic, the Long Beach path is way less crowded and more relaxing than the Strand bike path in L.A.
+I enjoyed a ride here from my apartment at least 3 times a week.
+I really love the beautiful scenery and flatness of the path.
+It’s a great tourist free alternative to The uber popular Strand in L.A.

 2. Explore Shoreline Village

 This quaint and colorful waterfront village is a great place to take a stroll anytime of the year.
 There are lots of touristy shops to browse around, endless photo opps, and plenty of great waterfront restaurants if you feel like shelling out a few bucks.
+I love Tequila Jacks and Yard House, and even P.F.
+Changs even though I am not huge on chains (this location is really nice!)
 Various free events take place throughout the year.
 Check the events calendar to see what is happening during your visit.

 3. Take in the views via The Lions Lighthouse/Rainbow Harbor